 I used to think washrooms were pretty clever: devices in there could track the dispensing of paper towels.
 They could flush the toilet by themselves.
 The water faucet would turn on simply in response to a wave of my hand!

-But restrooms and toilet facilities are getting really smart now, as the Internet of Things and artificially intelligent technologies have extended their reach into the privy.
+But restrooms and toilet facilities are even smarter now, as the Internet of Things and artificially intelligent technologies have extended their reach into the privy.
 In fact, entire wastewater systems are now seen as sources of valuable health data and socio-economic information.

 Smart restrooms can and will do much more than track paper and towel usage; they will check, track and report on vital life signs and signals from the user.
 Blood pressure, heart rate and human waste are among the sources that can be analyzed using embedded sensors and artificial intelligence programs.

-Like a kind of early warning system for wellness, the information gathered from the restroom can be incredibly useful to medical officials—perhaps even more than clinical test results—when anticipating or predicting public health challenges.
+Like a kind of early warning system for wellness, the information gathered from the restroom can be incredibly useful to medical officials—used in conjunction with clinical test results—when anticipating or predicting public health challenges such as epidemics and pandemics.

 At the Consumer Electronic Show (CES) this year, for example, a company known as the world’s largest plumbing manufacturer introduced its new Wellness Toilet.